Phlebotomy Certification and Salary: CPT vs PBT vs RPT in 2026

 Issued by: American Medical Technologists (AMT)

-- + Lower exam cost
+- + Lowest exam cost ($120)

-- + Good cross-credential pathway with RMA
+- + Good cross-credential pathway with RMA (medical assisting)

 - - Less common than CPT or PBT at major hospital employers

-- - Annual renewal requirements
+- - Annual renewal requirements (more frequent than CPT or PBT)

 CPCT/A - Certified Patient Care Technician/Assistant